Hrochův Týnec: Geography

 Hrochův Týnec is located about 8 km east of Chrudim and 12 km southeast of Pardubice.
 It lies in the Svitavy Uplands.
-It is situated at the confluence of the rivers Novohradka and Ležák.
+The highest point is at 270 m above sea level.
+The town is situated at the confluence of the Novohradka River and Ležák Stream.

 History

 A settlement named Týnec was first mentioned in 1194, but it is not possible to prove that it is Hrochův Týnec.
 The first trustworthy written mention of Hrochův Týnec is from 1293.
 It was then a property of the Hroch of Mezilezy family.
 In 1544, the village was promoted to a market town by Ferdinand II.
 In 1854, Hrochův Týnec became a town.

+Demographics

 Transport

+The I/17 road, which connects Chrudim with the D35 motorway, passes through the town.

-Hrochův Týnec lies on the railway from Chrudim to Moravany.
+Hrochův Týnec is located on the railway line Chrudim–Moravany.

 Sights

 Hrochův Týnec Castle was built at the end of the 17th century and rebuilt in 1717.
 It is a valuable Baroque complex with a castle garden.

-The Church of Saint Martin is the landmark of the town centre.
+The main landmark of the town centre is the Church of Saint Martin.
 The current Baroque appearance dates from 1723–1725.